eltioemil/eltioemil.github.io/_posts/2020-06-28-k8s-kube2iam-eks.markdown

 #### __Last but not least__

 The only missing step is to grant our PODs permission to use this IAM role.
-I used helm provider for kubernetes to deploy Cluster Autoscaler, like we mentioned in the [previous post](https://www.eltioemil.es/kubernetes/2020/06/06/k8s-irsa-eks.html){:target="_blank"}.
+I used helm provider for kubernetes to deploy Cluster Autoscaler, like we mentioned in the [`previous post`](k8s-kube2iam-eks.html){:target="_blank"}.
 So, following that, what we need to do is to create an annotation in our PODs definition, or, in my case, to the deployment template through a helm chart, this is a basic example:

 ```sh
 resource "helm_release" "cluster_autoscaler" {